 Welcome to This week in Rails, your weekly inside scoop of interesting commits, pull requests and more from Rails.

 As you might recall, we have been assembling a team of editors for this newsletter.
-This week we are introducing our second editor Greg Molnar who will be your newsletter curator today!
-If you would like to do the same, just let me know!
+This week, Washington Luiz will be delivering the latest Rails news to you.
+If you are interested in joining us, just let me know!

 Washington will be taking over the driver's seat from here.

 Core team is finally getting close to the final 4.2.0 release of our favorite Ruby framework.
 Please help them by running your application builds on Rails 4.2.0.rc1.
 Reporting any issues is greatly appreciated.

 The automatic test schema maintenance feature shipped in Rails 4.1 brought some issues.
 Bringing back that task makes it easier for plugins to integrate into the test cycle.
 Deprecations previously added were dropped while a better path is being set for Rails 5.0.

 It is now recommended that you use the new assert_performed_jobs, assert_no_performed_jobs and assert_performed_with helpers in the block form so that the test helpers can reset the internal states between tests.
 Alternatively, you can also use the new perform_enqueued_jobs helper if you prefer the non-block form of those helpers.